cdreier/slide-serve/example/slide12.md

-# but wait...
+# But wait...

 # if i add a slide...
 at the beginning of my presentation?

-just go through all your styles and images and change your slide numbers ;)
+just go through all your styles and images and change your slide numbers?

-# i got your back!
+# I got your back!

-# styles in you slide
+# Styles in you slide...
 .  @css/customstyle.css

-# and background images
+# ...and background images
 . @img/example_bg.jpg

-# css added dynamicly
+# CSS added dynamicly
-at the right point
+with the correct slide numbers

 just use 'SLIDENUMBER' as placeholder .slide-SLIDENUMBER .slide-content {